WalletConnect/walletconnect-docs/docs/javascript/push/dapp-usage.md

 ## Prerequisites

-The **PushClient consumes an existing pairing** in order to send a push subscription request to the wallet.
+The **`PushDappClient` requires an existing pairing** in order to send a push subscription request to the wallet.
-This means that the PushClient should be used alongside the [Sign SDK](../sign/installation.md) or the [Auth SDK](../auth/installation.md), via the [Shared Core](../guides/shared-core.md) setup.
+This means that the `PushDappClient` should be used alongside the [Sign SDK](../sign/installation.md) or the [Auth SDK](../auth/installation.md), via the [Shared Core](../guides/shared-core.md) setup.

 ## Usage